mhucka/zowie/README.md

 <p> </p>
 <details><summary><img alt="macOS before 10.15" align="top" height="26px" src="https://github.com/mhucka/zowie/raw/develop/.graphics/mac-os-32.png">&nbsp;<strong>macOS 10.14 (Mojave) and earlier</strong></summary>

-A runnable version of Zowie created using a different method is available for macOS before 10.15, for which Apple did not provide Python version 3.
+A runnable variant of Zowie created using a different method is available for macOS before 10.15, for which Apple did not provide Python version 3.
 This copy of Zowie works like any normal command-line program and does **not** require Python.
 (However, it **does not run on macOS Catalina or later** due to Apple security issues.)

 1. <img align="right" width="350px" src="https://github.com/mhucka/zowie/raw/develop/.graphics/pyinstaller-releases.png"/>Go to the [latest release on GitHub](https://github.com/mhucka/zowie/releases) and find the **Assets**
 2. Click on `zowie.zip` to **download** it